So you want to print from your Chromebook, and you want the best printer for your Chromebook.

 It also comes with starter cartridges for ink so you have everything you need right out of the box.

-Here’s a little trick we’ve learned that may help you: Canon printers usually don’t scan if they’re out of ink.
+Here’s a little trick I’ve learned that may help you: Canon printers usually don’t scan if they’re out of ink.
 However, if you hold down the “STOP” button while booting it up, it’ll skip the ink check and just go straight to scan mode.
 This is a way to bypass the check and get it to scan even without ink.

 What we like: This model can copy, scan, and fax multiple documents without loading them in one-by-one.
 There’s no need to flip pages with the automatic document feeder.
 Very handy (and cool).